hkauhanen/sanguche/README.md

 Results are saved in the `results/wals/` and `results/grambank/` directories, respectively.
 The `results.csv` files are in ordinary comma-separated values format; the `results.jls` files are serializations of Julia dataframes which can be loaded into a Julia session by `using Serialization, DataFrames; results = serialize("results.jls")`.

 To speed up processing, parts of the analysis are parallelized over processor cores.
-To control the number of worker processes, modify the `NPROC` variable in the `Makefile` (it is generally best to set this equal to the number of physical cores in your processor).
+To control the number of worker processes, modify the `NPROCS` variable in the `Makefile` (it is generally best to set this equal to the number of physical cores in your processor).

 Temporary files are saved in `tmp/`.
 If you wish to delete these, type: